Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

     └── func_main.py
 ```

-_Note: Although, we have `model.py` inside directory, it won't be uploaded to ML Lambda since we didn't specify it in the contract's payload._
+_Note: Although, we have `model.py` inside directory, it won't be uploaded to Serving since we didn't specify it in the contract's payload._

 ## Serving the model